 The good news is that most retailers choose to provide a 'goodwill' returns policy offering an exchange, refund or credit note for most returns.

 And if your item was bought online, over the phone, or by mail order you have additional rights to return it under the Distance Selling Regulations.

 Check returns policy before you buy

 You can only return non-faulty goods for an exchange or refund if the retailer has a returns policy.

-Shops don't have to have a returns policy, but if they have one they must stick to it.
+It's worth noting that shops aren't required by law to have a returns policy, but if they do have one they must stick to it.

 Returns policies are usually displayed on receipts, on signs in-store and online.You can also ring the shop's customer services line to find out its returns policy.

 Most retailers impose time limits for returning non-faulty products, such as 28 days, but many extend around Christmas for example, so you might have more time than you think.

 If you paid by credit card, you also have extra protection under Section 75 of the Consumer Credit Act.